MohamedNasser525/Ecommerce-Microservices/README.md

 - add containerized SQL Server and MongoDB services to `docker-compose.yml`
 - add tests for controllers, services, and repositories
 - add centralized logging and health checks

-## License

-This project is provided for learning and development purposes.